Search by Keyword

 Although The Beatles continued to feature a Ringo vocal during their live performances after “Rubber Soul” had been released, they continued playing “Act Naturally” in late 1965 and then delved back to the 1963 rocker “I Wanna Be Your Man” throughout 1966.
 They apparently didn’t feel “What Goes On?” had the required enthusiastic stage presence and decided to bypass the song entirely in live performances.

 Even Ringo himself performed the song sparingly on stage in later years.
 Although he had begun touring with his “All-Starr Band” in 1989, he didn’t include the song until his 2006 and 2008 tours, omitting it from his set lists once again thereafter.

 It seemed only natural that, given Ringo’s penchant for country music, the group would take their new "original compositions only" policy and concoct a C&W song for him to sing for their current album.
-The previous albums’ “Act Naturally” worked well enough for Lennon and McCartney to adapt a previously written song to that genre of music, going as far as mimicking the rhythm and style of the Buck Owens classic right down to the three quarter-note guitar introduction.
-Although “What Goes On?” lacks the confidence and sheen of the previous Ringo song, it still stands as testimony of The Beatles’ chameleon-like ability to convincingly tackle any task needed.
+The previous album's “Act Naturally” worked well enough for Lennon and McCartney to adapt a previously written song to that genre of music, going as far as mimicking the rhythm and style of the Buck Owens classic right down to the three quarter-note guitar introduction.
+Although “What Goes On?” lacks the confidence and sheen of the previous Ringo song, it still stands as testimony to The Beatles’ chameleon-like ability to convincingly tackle any task needed.

 “What Goes On?”

 Written by: John Lennon / Paul McCartney / Richard Starkey

 US Single Release: Capitol #5587 (b-side to “Nowhere Man”)

 British Album Release: Parlophone #PCS 3075 “Rubber Soul”

 Key: E major

 Ringo Starr – Lead Vocals, Drums (1964 Ludwig Super Classic Black Oyster Pearl)